-After Microsoft announced they'll decomission Skype for Business Online module, I'm sharing the instruction of how to replace it with new module efficiently.
+After Microsoft announced they'll decommission Skype for Business Online module, I'm sharing the instruction of how to replace it with new module efficiently.

-Microsoft is decomissioning Skype for Business Online Connector next year (at time of posting this, due date is Feb 15, 2021).
+Microsoft is decommissioning Skype for Business Online Connector next year (at time of posting this, due date is Feb 15, 2021).
 The announcement MC230065 appeared in Message Center: